 - Good of the Order

 The 2021 election cycle includes over 50 non-partisan races across Benton County for city councils, school boards, port and hospital commissions, and fire and water districts in Benton City, Finley, Kennewick, Prosser, Richland, and West Richland.
-If you would be interested to serve as a candidate OR can help connect us with others in your social and professional circles who might be open to running, please contact us at email@example.com
+Filing is complete for this year’s elections.
+To see who has filed, click the button below.
+If you have any questions about the candidates or would like to volunteer for a campaign, please contact us at email@example.com

 Platform and Resolutions